 It has a free arm that is very useful when you need to hem trousers, sleeves and other stuffs.
 This is a machine that is easy to thread.
 It makes use of twin needle sewing that is pretty easy and quick with the assistance of the two vertical spool pins.

 Despite being a budget sewing machine, the SINGER Start is built to last for a long time.
 It is sturdy and durable.
-Its internal frame is constructed with heavy-duty metal frame which helps to perfectly hold the entire machine’s mechanism for a skid-free performance.
+Its internal frame is constructed with a heavy-duty metal frame which helps to perfectly hold the entire machine’s mechanism for a skid-free performance.

 There are 3 types of presser feet which include buttonhole, purpose foot and zipper foot.
 More buttonholes can be added.
 You can also make extra lots for more ribbons.